frankier/finntk/README.md

 This project is according to my personal preferences but might be helpful to others, particularly for exploratory coding.
 For larger projects you may prefer to use [OMorFi](https://github.com/flammie/omorfi) directly.

+## Installation ##

+This project assumes you've installed HFST and OMorFi system-wide, like so:

+  $ PIP_IGNORE_INSTALLED=1 pipenv install --site-packages finntk

+Part of the reason for this is because [HFST is not currently pip installable](https://github.com/hfst/hfst/issues/375).

 ## Development ##

 ### Release process ###